2020 Plains-wanderer Report

 Recent sightings Deniliquin & Wanganella areas

 12 April 2021: Wayne and Helen from Adelaide and I went out for the day and evening.
 We got a female plains-wanderer in good time.
+Late afternoon we saw a single blue-wing parrot feeding on the roadside.

 8 April 2021: David and Leslie from Woolgoolga and I ventured out for the evening.
 We found three male and one female plains-wanderers.